 Canmore Town Council voted against the Resort Centre ASP amendment during the first reading and indicated to TSMV and QuantumPlace Developments Ltd. their desire to see one clear vision for ASP applications for Resort Centre and Smith Creek.

 TSMV submitted its Smith Creek Wildlife Corridor Proposal to Alberta Environment and Parks (AEP).
 The proposed 174 hectares of land was the final corridor puzzle piece, connecting Along Valley, Wind Valley, Bow Flats protected lands and incorporating the G8 Legacy Underpass.
 A public comment period and open house, hosted by TSMV at the request of the Province of Alberta, were part of the application.

 After 17 months, AEP denied TSMV’s Smith Creek Wildlife Corridor application.
 While the province agreed TSMV submitted a high quality application, well-founded in science, further work was requested prior to providing approval.
 AEP stated it was willing to work with TSMV on a re-application process.

 In October, Canmore Town Council approved a Terms of Reference for Town of Canmore Administration to devote resources to TSMV’s Area Structure Plans for Three Sisters’ Village, formerly known as Resort Centre, and Smith Creek.
 Community engagement focused on TSMV’s draft vision and principles begins.

 Canmore Town Council unanimously approved a land exchange that transfers pathways, parks, a playground, pedestrian bridge, and other recreational lands within TSMV to the Town of Canmore.
 TSMV provided 21.7 acres of land, four times what was required.
 These Municipal Reserve (MR) lands ensure long-term public access and regional trail connectivity.

 In February, the Government of Alberta approved TSMV’s amended application for the Smith Creek Wildlife Corridor.
 Roughly 70% of TSMV-owned lands in the Smith Creek area are now set aside for the corridor.
 Smith Creek is a key part of the corridor system for wildlife to travel between the Wind Valley and around the south side of Canmore to other prime habitat areas.

 In May, Town of Canmore Council was updated on changes to undermining regulations by the Government of Alberta.
-TSMV has worked closely with the Municipality and the Provincial Government of Alberta since 2017 on updating one of the province’s three undermining regulations.
+TSMV has worked closely with the Town of Canmore and Government of Alberta since 2017 on updating one of the Province’s three undermining regulations.